Davis-Ty/ESPN/README.md

 - Game Predictions:

 Leverage historical defensive data to make predictions about future games.
 Analyzing trends and patterns can contribute to more accurate forecasts of team performance.
-- Draft and Recruitment Strategies:

-Teams and recruiters can use the analytics to identify players with strong defensive capabilities, aiding in draft selections and recruitment strategies.
-- Injury Prevention:

-Recognize patterns in defensive metrics that may correlate with player fatigue or injury risk.
-This information can contribute to injury prevention strategies and player management.
 - Fan Engagement:

 Enhance fan engagement by providing visual and easily understandable defensive statistics.
 Fans can gain deeper insights into their favorite team's performance and engage in data-driven discussions.